oracle/tribuo/docs/PackageOverview.md

 a wrapper around Microsoft's [ONNX Runtime](https://onnxruntime.ai) that can score ONNX models on both CPU and GPU platforms.
 ONNX support is found in the `tribuo-onnx` artifact in the `org.tribuo.interop.onnx` package which also provides a feature extractor that uses BERT embedding models.
+This package can load Tribuo-exported ONNX models and extract the stored Tribuo provenance objects from those models.
 - TensorFlow - Tribuo supports loading [TensorFlow](https://tensorflow.org)'s
   frozen graphs and saved models and scoring them.
 - XGBoost - Tribuo supports loading [XGBoost](https://xgboost.ai)